Asia Cup Hockey: India's title hopes dashed after losing 2-3 to Korea in semifinal | Sports-Games

 India started brightly and took the lead in the 28th minute through Vandana Katariya before Korea made a brilliant comeback after the change of ends and scored thrice through skipper Enubi Cheon (31st), Seung Ju Lee (45th) and Hyejin Cho (47th) to stun the holders.

-India will now play the loser of the second semifinal between Japan and China in the third-fourth place play-off match on Friday.
+India will play China in the third-fourth place play-off match on Friday.

+Japan defeated China 2-1 in the second semifinal to set up a title clash with Korea.

 Minutes later Shamila Devi's reverse hit from top of the circle flew inches over the goal.